 How do I use a V Planner?

 First you need to download the right file type, there are two - XLS and XLSX.
 The download page shows you how to identify which file type to get.
-After opening the file in MS Excel and the program header reads "Compatibity" mode then you've downloaded the wrong one, so go back and get XLSX.
+If after opening the file in MS Excel and the program header reads "Compatibly" mode then you've downloaded the wrong one, so go back and get XLSX.
 Remember, you must open the V Planner in Microsoft Excel - I'm not trying to promote MS Excel; it is just what I have and it's what the V Planner was built with.
 I've tried two of the free office suites, one hung while trying to open the file, and the other one crashed after opening the file.

 Back to using the file - Follow the instructions at the help pages.
 If you have access to the V Planner then you also have access to the help pages that are in the members area.
 Additionally, anyone can view the help pages beginning here - http://donnayoung.org/homeschool-vplanner/